openebs/mayastor-docs/reference/kubectl-plugin.md

 # Mayastor kubectl plugin

-The ‘Mayastor kubectl plugin’ can be used to view and manage Mayastor components such as nodes, pools and volumes.
-Apart from this, the plugin can also be used for operations such as scaling up/down volumes.
+The ‘Mayastor kubectl plugin’ can be used to view and manage Mayastor resources such as nodes, pools and volumes.
+It is also used for operations such as scaling the replica count of volumes.

 ### Installation